 ANMC staff understands the stress that comes with having a family member or close friend in the hospital.
 You are encouraged to take care of yourself by getting adequate rest and nutrition and leaving the hospital when possible.
 If there is any doubt whether you should stay at the hospital, please consult the medical or nursing staff.
 With the approval of the doctor, ANMC allows parents and other family members to stay overnight for the patient’s comfort and reassurance.
 On the Pediatric Unit, parents are encouraged to stay with their child.
 Rooming-in is allowed on the Mother/Baby unit if a private room is available to assure patient privacy.
 If you want to room-in, speak with the nurse or doctor.

 ANMC is a tobacco-free hospital and we ask visitors to comply with our tobacco-free policy.
 Tobacco use is prohibited throughout the Alaska Native Health Campus.

 Vending machines for soft drinks and for snack items are located in the Emergency Department waiting area and on the lower level of Quyana Hospitality Services.
 Ask any hospital employee for specific directions.

 Visitors of any age may visit in private rooms; however, visitors under 12 years of age must be accompanied by an adult.
 Visitors under 12 may visit in semi-private rooms, but for everyone’s protection, it is requested that you check with the charge nurse first.
-Children, accompanied by an appropriate individual, may visit with an adult or guardian during regular visiting hours, which are 6 a.m.-9 p.m.
+Children, accompanied by an appropriate individual, may visit with an adult or guardian during regular visiting hours, 6 a.m.-9 p.m.

-Wheelchairs are available for those campus patients and visitors that require extra assistance.
+Wheelchairs are available for those campus patients and visitors who require extra assistance.
 The wheelchairs are for use on the Alaska Native Health Campus only.
 Please do not take the ANMC wheelchairs to the airport, home or any other off-campus location.